williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 | --- | --- | --- | --- | --- |
 | 9 | Sends a ping twice during `Ad 1`, each 10 seconds apart | 20,30 | 20,30 | `/ping?configId=<datastreamID>` |

-A ping call is sent to the backend every 10 seconds. (in this particular case there are two separate events sent at timestamps 20 and 30 respectively).
+A ping call is sent to the back-end every 10 seconds.
+In this particular case, two separate events are sent at the timestamps 20 and 30, respectively.

 **Example payload**